 According to folk traditions recorded in the nineteenth and twentieth centuries, there were human women who acted as living Sheela na gigs.
 In 1843 Johann Georg Kohl, a German traveling in Ireland, recorded the results of his investigations of the living Sheela na gigs.

 He found that these women could heal a person caught in the spell of the evil eye by lifting their skirts to display their nakedness.

 Further, in a letter to the Irish Times on January 23, 1977, an elderly man, Walter Mahon-Smith, recalled an incident from his youth: In a townland near where I lived (Caherfinsker, Athenry, County Galway), a deadly feud had continued for generations between the families of two small-scale farmers.

 One day, before the first World War, when the men of one of the families, armed with pitchforks and heavy blackthorn sticks, attacked the home of the enemy.
 The woman of the house (bean-a’-tighe) came to the door of her cottage, and in full sight of all (including my father and myself, who happened to be passing by) lifted her skirt and underclothes high above her head, displaying her naked genitals.
 The enemies of her family ﬂed in terror.

-The erotic and magical goddesses and heroines in several ancient cultures, from the Near East and Asia, and throughout ancient Europe.
-In prehistoric and early historic iconography, their magical qualities are often indicated by a magical dance or stance…
+In prehistoric and early historic iconography, the erotic and magical goddesses’ and heroines’ magical qualities are often indicated by a magical dance or stance …